Stargate SG-1: The Alliance: Planned release, promotion and cancelation

 The game was originally slated for release in late 2005 and would have been released on the Xbox, PlayStation 2 and PC.
 The first preview of the game was given in the Stargate SG-1 season eight episode "Avatar", which was broadcast in August 2004.
 In the episode, Teal'c becomes trapped in a simulation, with Perception creating the graphics in the style of the video game to represent the simulation.
 Perception launched the games official website in November 2004, offering the first screenshots from the game.
 In December 2004 MGM offered the opportunity for fans to bid to have their likeness used as within the game.

 The first teaser trailer for the game was released on March 5, 2005.
 The game was first shown at E3 in May 2005, with attendees able to play a level from game in both the Namco and JoWood booths.
 Stargate SG-1 star Richard Dean Anderson appeared at the event in order to promote the game.
 The full trailer released was released at E3 and made available online days after the event.
 A featurette which included footage of the game and interviews with the Perception team was included on the Stargate SG-1 Season 8 Volume 43 DVD, first released in July 2005.
 In order to tie the video game into the show, the shows producers planned to either show or mention the encounter with the Haaken in an episode.

-Perception were developing a second Stargate game which would have been an role-playing video game.
+Perception were developing a second Stargate game which would have been a role-playing video game.
 The game would have had ties to Stargate Atlantis and allowed players to create a character that was either good or evil.
 Their concept also included players controlling Anubis and gameplay would have allowed the character to take possession of other beings in order to gain their abilities.